LachezarTsK/Carrying-the-Digits/README.md

 # Carrying-the-Digits

-Find the number of times to carry a digit when summing together two integers.
+Challenge at edabit.com: find the number of times to carry a digit when summing together two integers.